AmalShifwath/youtube-data-analysis/README.md

 ## 📌 Overview

 This project simulates a real-world advertising use case where a client wants to understand video trends before investing in YouTube campaigns.
-The goal is to extract, clean, catalog, and analyze YouTube data to uncover factors that influence video popularity.
+The goal is to extract, clean, catalog, and analyze YouTube data from <a href="https://www.kaggle.com/datasets/datasnaek/youtube-new/data" target="_blank">Kaggle</a> to uncover factors that influence video popularity.

 ## 🧰 Tech Stack